If you were a Channel Seven personality in the early noughties, chances are you were on Dancing With The Stars.

 Tina's hard work paid off - she made it to the grand finale but was beaten by Aussie magician and the season's underdog, Cosentino.

-After saying goodbye to Family Feud last year, Grant Denyer is now coming back to our screens as the host of Dancing With With Stars 2019, along with Amanda Keller.
+Grant Denyer is coming back to our screens as the host of Dancing With With Stars in 2020, along with Amanda Keller.

 Fun fact: Both Amanda and Grant were once contestants in the show and Grant actually won his series in 2006.